 Escutia has extensive history advocating for community colleges: he has worked for the Roosevelt Institute as a coordinator for chapters in California Community Colleges; worked with the Campaign for College Opportunity on reforms of the community college transfer system to California State University; and was the Vice President for External Affairs for the Student Senate for California Community Colleges.

 Escutia currently is enrolled at St. Mary’s College of California in Moraga studying Leadership and Organizational Studies after transferring from the California community college system.
-He lives in Hayward with his husband, Felix, and Luna, their Boston Terrier.
+He lives in Hayward with his spirited Boston Terrier, Luna.

 Ivona Smith, Scheduler

 As a young child, Ivona immigrated to Sacramento from Poland with her parents and two older sisters.
 Her passion for government began during her first internship in the Senate when she worked for Independent Senator Quentin Kopp.
 She attended the University of California, Davis, and later the University of Southern California to obtain her Master’s in Public Administration.
 She has previously worked in the Governor’s office, State Assembly and Senate, as well as CalPERS.
 She began working for Senator Glazer in 2016.
 When not working, Ivona stays busy with her husband Nick raising their two kids.
 In her free time, she enjoys hiking and playing tennis.

 Issue Responsibility: K-12 education, higher education, environmental quality, natural resources and water, public safety, and student success